Rick's Cabaret / 3105 S. I-35

 South Austin Nissan Pre-Owned / 4222 S. I-35

-The pre-owned car section of South Austin Nissan.
+The pre-owned car section of South Austin Nissan and the de facto start of the "Motor Mile" section of Austin.
 It used to be Furr's Family Dining (formerly Furr's Cafeteria, which later converted to buffet style).
 The distinctive red circular signage is unused these days.
-The restaurant operated from around 1987 to 2011.
+The restaurant operated from around 1981 to 2012.

 Circle K / 1601 E. St. Elmo Road